 2.6.1 University Academic Affairs Committee The committee consists of five faculty members: one representative from each college and two appointed from the faculty at-large.
-The committee also includes the following nonvoting ex officio members or their designees: the Provost, Vice President for Enrollment Management, the Registrar, and the Associate Provost for Academic Engagement and Student Success.
-In addition, two students appointed by the UFOC on the recommendation of the President of the Student Government Association serve as nonvoting members.
+The committee also includes the following nonvoting ex officio members or their designees: the Provost, Dean of Admissions, the Registrar, and the Associate Provost for Academic Engagement and Student Success.
+In addition, two students nominated by the President of the

+Student Government Association and confirmed by the UMW President serve as nonvoting members.
 The committee's duties are to: